agentrickard/domain/README.txt

   - Site name
   This is the name of the site that will be shown when users access this site.

+  -- Domain URL scheme
+  Allows the domain to use 'http' or 'https' as the URL scheme.
+Default is 'http'.
+All links and redirects to the domain will use the selected scheme.

 Both the Domain and the Site name are required to be unique values.

 After you create a record, you may edit or delete it as you see fit.